Estate Tax Accountant North Vancouver

 - Wills, Estates and Succession Act (WESA). - This law was enacted in 2009, introducing myriad changes in BC.
-Your expert CPA will work closely with your attorney to ensure that all new rulings are taken into consideration during your estate planning.
+Your expert CPA will work closely with your lawyer to ensure that all new rulings are taken into consideration during your estate planning.

 - Graduated Rate Estate. - New legislation was introduced by CRA in 2015 that affected the taxation of testamentary trusts.
 Previously, these trusts were permitted to use the same graduated tax rates as those used by an individual.
 However, today, there is a three-year limit to the use of these lower rates, subject to specific criteria, which your experienced estate tax planning accountant can best explain.

 Discover Advantages of Trusts from Your Expert Estate Tax Accountant